Jinjinov/job-interview-solid-principles-test/README.md

 # Job interview: SOLID principles test
 A programming job interview questions that test the understanding of basic principles and patterns

 The test should be solved in 3 rounds, the text of each round given to the job applicant only after they solve the previous round.
+The purpose of these rounds is to check if the applicant can plan ahead and write extensible code before additional features are known.

+---

 Write an application (it can be a console / terminal application or an application with a GUI).
 Use the programming language of your choice.